wwangsa/learnWSO2/Readme.md

 	2. Polling Inbound Endpoints (One directional) - File, JMS or Kafka
 	3. Event-based Inbound Endpoints (Pulled once connection established) - MQTT or RabbitMQ

+	Note:
-	Note: Port 8285, 8290 and 8295 are being used on this project.
+	+ Port 8285, 8290 and 8295 are being used on this project.
 Make sure the ports are not taken already.
 Otherwise, it will give error.
+	+ This projects used a lot of sequence artifacts and mediation sequences / sequence mediator.
+The sequence mediator contains mediators that would be use repeatedly.
+Think of it as desigining a class and its methods in object oriented.

 	Steps (mixing design and code view for quicker note):
 	1. Create Integration Project called `InboundEndpoint` with ESB Configs and CompositeExporter
-	2. Create RestAPI project called `DictionaryAPI` with context `/api`.
+	2. Create RestAPI artifact called `DictionaryAPI` with context `/api`.
 We're creating `http://localhost:8290/api/dictionary/{word}`endpoint.

 		a.
 Set Resource properties -> URI Style: `URI_Template`, Uri Template: `/dictionary/{word}`, Protocol: `http`